DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Dynamic Resolution Adjustment:

-to jointly reflect the output from multiple heads with the MLE form applied to \textit{ParetoScaleLoss}.
-Therefore, the weight of \textit{BalanceLoss} corresponds to each localization loss function as,

-For \textit{ParetoScaleLoss}, the weight can be obtained by the likelihood version of localization losses with the same technique from the \cref{eq:2stage_bal}.
-Therefore, the total loss function for the two-stage detector is defined as
+with the MLE form in \cref{eq:mle_sc}.
+For \textit{ParetoScaleLoss}, the weight can be obtained by the likelihood of localization losses with the same technique as in \cref{eq:2stage_bal}.
+Thus, the total loss function for the two-stage detector is defined as,